The Singles Collection (Britney Spears album): Commercial performance

 In the United States, The Singles Collection debuted at number 22 on the Billboard 200, selling 26,800 copies in its first week.
 The album has sold over 250,000 copies in the United States.
 In Canada, the album was certified gold by the Canadian Recording Industry Association (CRIA) for sales over 40,000 copies.
 The album debuted at number 15 in Mexico and was certified gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON) for shipments over 30,000 units.
 On November 23, 2009, the album debuted on the Australian Albums Chart at number twenty-three.
 The same week, it debuted at number 22 in New Zealand.
 The album reached the top forty in Belgium (Wallonia), Denmark, Greece, New Zealand and Norway, and also charted in Belgium (Flanders), Finland, Spain and the Netherlands.
 In January 2011, The Singles Collection re-entered the charts in Ireland and the United Kingdom, at numbers 51 and 47, respectively.

 In 2021, the album saw a resurgence in popularity on the UK Albums Chart, charting for 39 consecutive weeks throughout the year.
+Its resurgence in the United Kingdom has proven lasting, with the album continuing to regularly chart in subsequent years.
+In the week of June 27–July 3, 2024, the album made its 156th overall appearance on the UK Albums Chart, marking a cumulative three years of chart placement.
+It is Spears's longest-charting album on the UK Albums Chart, and one of only two albums by her to spend 100 or more weeks on that chart (the other being her debut, ...Baby One More Time).